International students who would like to study in Lethbridge must submit an application package.

-For details regarding the medical coverage provided by this insurance, please read the insurance coverage information available through the link to Ingle listed above.
+For details regarding the medical coverage provided by this insurance, please read the insurance coverage information available through the link to Study Insured listed above.
 The brochures are available in many different languages.

 If you want to study in Canada, you may require a Study Permit.

 The International Services Office of Lethbridge School Division will issue a letter of acceptance for this purpose upon receipt of a completed application package, including the application form, application fee, and all required documentation.
 Acceptance to our Division is dependent on available space in our schools.

 When an international student arrives in Canada for the first time or renews an existing study permit, a copy of the new study permit must be submitted to the International Services Office.